Öja Church: Architecture

 Externally, the church is noteworthy for its unusually well-preserved tower, complete with original gargoyles and gable decorations.
 The church also has three carved Gothic portals, of which the northern is the mostly richly decorated.
-Here are sculptures representing Jesus, Mary, John the Evangelist and a peculiar sculpture of a saint lying down, interpreted as Saint Eligius.
+This portal is decorated with sculptures of Jesus, Mary, John the Evangelist and a peculiar sculpture of a saint lying down, interpreted as Saint Eligius.

 The interior of the church is dark and characterised by the church's sturdy columns and pillars.
 The walls are decorated with murals dating from the 15th century, depicting the Passion of Christ and scenes from the childhood of Christ, made by the artist known as the Master of the Passion of Christ.
 In addition, purely ornamental decoration from the 13th century adorns the vaults, and a few more unusual murals, probably made by an artist from Denmark or mainland Sweden, decorate the choir.